joannakl/cs102/projects/project5.markdown

 __`public boolean equals​(Object obj)`__

 		Compares the specified object with this tree for equality.
-Returns true if the given object is also a tree, the two trees have the same size, and every member of the given tree is contained in this tree.
+Returns true if the given object is also a tree, the two trees have the same size, and the inorder traversal of the two trees returns the same nodes in the same order.
 		This operation should be O(N).

 		Overrides: